devchallenges-io/curriculum/1-fundamentals/4-git-github/2-writing-good-commits.md

 Writing good Git commit messages is an art that requires balance.
 It's about being concise yet descriptive enough to convey the necessary information.
 Effective communication through commit comments ensures that collaborators, both present and future, can seamlessly navigate through a project's evolution.

-This guide aims to equip you with the knowledge and best practices needed to craft meaningful commit messages that enrich collaboration and enhance your development workflow.

 ## 1. The Basics of Git Commit Messages

 ### Understanding the Fundamentals